achembarpu/project-euler/CONTRIBUTING.md

 * Setup [Git](http://git-scm.com/) locally and connect it to GitHub

 #### Start Coding
-* Clone the master repository: `git clone project-euler`
+* Clone the master repository: `git clone https://github.com/user_name/project-euler.git`
 * Choose a Project Euler problem
 * Create & Use a branch for your work: `git branch problem-n master`, `git checkout problem-n`
 * Follow the Code Guidelines